TrueAquarius/Hello.MicrosoftSemanticKernel/README.md

-# Demo.MicrosoftSemanticKernel
+# Hello.MicrosoftSemanticKernel

-This repository contains a collection of projects demonstrating the use of the Microsoft Semantic Kernel.
+This repository contains a collection of "Hello World"-level projects demonstrating the use of the Microsoft Semantic Kernel.
 Each project implements specific features integrated with the Semantic Kernel.

 ## Projects